 Types of Programmatic Advertising & Examples of Best Campaigns | 21 Nov, 2022

-Programmatic sold advertising will reach 725 billion US dollars worldwide by 2026 (source: Statista).
-Programmatic advertising is at all time time due to its flexible nature and increased ad effectiveness.
+Programmatically sold advertising will reach 725 billion US dollars worldwide by 2026 (source: Statista).
+Programmatic advertising is at all times due to its flexible nature and increased ad effectiveness.
 In addition to this, there has been a rapid rise in connected TV advertising, due to which programmatic advertising has been firmly established as one of the most powerful tools in digital marketing.
-So, how does programmatic advertising works and how you can leverage it to garner success for your campaigns?
+So, how does programmatic advertising work, and how you can leverage it to garner success for your campaigns?

 Types of Programmatic Advertising

-Here are some of the main types programmatic advertising which every marketer should be aware about:
+Here are some of the main types of programmatic advertising which every marketer should be aware of:

 Real-time bidding (RTB) is a subcategory of programmatic media buying.
-It is practice of buying and selling ads in real time on a per- impression bases in an open auction.
+It is the practice of buying and selling ads in real-time on a per-impression base in an open auction.
 Here, advertisers and publishers come together, and the highest bid wins.
 It is advantageous for both.
-For advertisers, it helps them to target relevant inventory – thereby increase ROI on their ad spend, where for Publishers – it allows them to collect data on bidders’ purchase patterns and set relevant prices for their premium placement accordingly.
+For advertisers, it helps them to target relevant inventory – thereby increasing ROI on their ad spend, whereas for Publishers – it allows them to collect data on bidders’ purchase patterns and set relevant prices for their premium placement accordingly.